Managing Child Visitation Challenges in Co-Parenting: A Comprehensive Guide

 Can Parents Be Held Liable if the Child Refuses Visitation?

 The court acts on the assumption that the parents will follow the custody order.
-If visitations are missed, the custodial parent may face contempt charges, especially if the other parent files an Order to Show Cause indicating that it is the parent that is preventing visits.
+The custodial parent might face contempt charges for missed visitations.
+This is especially true if the other parent alleges obstruction of visits.
 It is then the responsibility of the custodial parent to prove that he or she is attempting to remain in compliance but that the child is being uncooperative.

 Judges will listen to both arguments, but they expect a parent to be able to make the child follow the visitation schedule, although the judge may be more sympathetic if the situation involves a truculent adolescent instead of a toddler.
 Much will depend on whether the judge believes it is the parent or the child that is preventing visitations.